thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 - liferay-sample-fds-cell-renderer

+	A sample Frontend Data Set Cell Renderer frontend client extension that uses `@liferay/js-api` and `tsc` to make sure, when building, it conforms to Liferay's API.

 - liferay-sample-global-css

+	A simple Global CSS frontend client extension example.

 - liferay-sample-global-js

+	A simple Global JS frontend client extension example.

 - liferay-sample-iframe-1

+	A sample Iframe frontend client extension (with no code) that renders [https://arnab-datta.github.io/counter-app](https://arnab-datta.github.io/counter-app) inside.

 - liferay-sample-iframe-2

+	A sample project providing 3 Iframe frontend client extension that render some Wikipedia pages.

 - liferay-sample-instance-settings

+- liferay-sample-js-importmaps-entry-1

+	A sample project providing a JS Importmaps Entry and Custom Element frontend client extensions where the custom element uses some functions from the JS Importmaps Entry code through a JavaScript browser module which is made available through a bare identifier declared in the import maps.

 - liferay-sample-static-content

+	A sample Static Content frontend client extension.

 - liferay-sample-theme-css

+	A sample Theme CSS frontend client extension that is built by Liferay's Workspace and uses `styled` as its base theme.

 - liferay-sample-theme-favicon

+	A sample Theme Favicon frontend client extension.

 - liferay-sample-theme-spritemap-1

+	A sample Theme Spritemap frontend client extension.

 - liferay-sample-theme-spritemap-2

+	A sample Theme Spritemap frontend client extension where the SVG file containing the spritemap is composed from several smaller SVG files.